divakarvi/bk-spca/README.md

 #### [5.3.3][bk.5.3.3] Parallel regions using Pthreads

-Open MP type parallel regions are implemented using Pthreads.
+Open MP type parallel regions are implemented using Pthreads in this section.
 The first implementation is plain C, except for creating and launching Pthreads.
 The second and third implementations use spinlocks and mutexes, respectively.
 The final implementation uses conditional variables.
 The C implementation highlights the role of cache coherence, which is essential and fundamental to multithreaded programming.
 Propagating writes from cache to cache can cause significant overhead.
 The C implementation also introduces memory fences.

 [altadd_omp.cpp][altadd_omp.cpp]